nhatthai/Microservices-EKS/README.md

-# Microservices-EKS
+# Microservice run on EKS
-Sample Microservice on EKS, using Github Actions for deployment
+Sample Microservice on EKS, using Github Actions for deployment to EKS

+## Goals
++ Deploy microservice on AWS EKS with Github Actions
++ Integrate OpenTelemetry for tracing and metrics between services
++ Integrate Logging for troubleshooting and debug to New Relic

+### Usage

+### Reference